Vinton County, Ohio: Media

 Vinton County is served by one local newspaper outlet, The Courier, a print newspaper and website.
+It is also served by a local communications group, Total Media, based in Jackson, which provides a second newspaper for the area, The Telegram, as well as numerous radio stations, and a local internet talk show, called Main Street TV.

 Tourism

 Covered bridges

 There are four covered bridges located around Vinton County.
-The most famous bridge was the Ponn Bridge, also known as the Humpback Bridge.
+The most famous bridge was the Ponn Bridge, also known as the Humpback Bridge due to its shape.
 It was built in 1874 and was the longest one in the county.
-The bridge's name came from the shape of the bridge and there are only a few 'humpback' bridges left around the world.
-This bridge was burned down in June, 2013 by arsonists.
+This bridge was burned down in June 2013 by arsonists.

 In 1875, the Mt.
 Olive Bridge was built by a Civil War veteran named George Washington Pilcher.
 This bridge is open to foot traffic and goes over the Middle Fork Salt Creek.

 The Bay Bridge is located on the Vinton County Fairgrounds.
-It was moved to the fairgrounds in 1967 and is still open to pedestrians.
+It was moved to the fairgrounds from Bay Road in 1967 during the construction of Lake Rupert and is still open to pedestrians.
 The Cox Bridge was built in 1884.
 The bridge is open to foot traffic and has a picnic area near it.
 The Arbaugh Bridge was built in 1871, making it the oldest covered bridge in the county.
-The bridge is the only one open to vehicles thanks to a grant that allowed for renovations.
+This bridge is the only one in the county open to vehicles thanks to a grant that allowed for renovations.